flybywiresim/docs/docs/start/autopilot-fbw.md

     There is currently an issue with the associated events and there is currently no way to solve it.

     We highly recommend using a controller with an axis assigned to use the plane.

+    A possible workaround is by using a tool like FSUIPC.
+Assign the correct events to the keys you want to use.
+The events that work are (mind the 's' behind aileron):
+    - AILERONS_LEFT
+    - AILERONS_RIGHT

 ***